Willbee the Bumblebee

 A most magical story that taps into the imagination of little readers.
 On a bright, sunny day, a young boy finds himself enthralled with the behavior of the honeybees.
 He quietly watches them buzzing between the flowers and their beehive.
 Much to his amazement, he hears their tiny voices inviting him to join them.
 In the blink of an eye, he shrinks down to their size and spends the rest of the day living his life as a honeybee.
 Little tots will adore learning all about bees in this whimsical storybook.

 An evocative, wordless, picture book is about a special friendship between a little girl and a bee.
 One day she hops on his back and they explore the world from high in the sky.
 What they witness is a sad place where pollution and trash have replaced bees and other elements of nature.
 The beauty of this book is that readers can make up their own stories about what they observe and how they can make the world a better place.
-This remarkable book works well as a pair with other bee books or stories about conservation.
+This remarkable book works well as a pair with other bee picture books or stories about conservation.

 A comprehensive, easy-to-understand look at the life of honeybee is spread throughout the pages of this illustrated children's book.
 The author introduces a vast amount of information about the life cycle, social structure, and honey-making process.
 Interesting pictorials alongside witty explanations make this an attractive choice for young children with short attention spans.
 Kids will learn about what a beekeeper does and all the products on our shelves that contain beeswax.
 A must-read for kids who want to learn more about honeybees.